Tox-Archive/Tox-STS/STS.md

 `<tox-id>` is obtained from toxcore, `<public-key>` and `<checksum>` can be taken from <tox-id> (more info [here](http://api.libtoxcore.so/core_concepts.html#the-tox-id)).

+#####Tox3 details
+Tox3 uses toxdns in clients to do encryption/decryption.
+Clients get the server public key used in tox3 from ``_tox.<domain>``.
+This is in the following format: ```v=tox;pub={public key}```

+######raw details:
+request:
+[4 byte nonce][temporary client public key][encrypted with crypto_box(temporary client public key, server long term public key, 4 byte nonce + 20 byte zeros)[queried username]]

+-> base32 (a to z, 0 to 5) -> separate with . as needed.

+Notes:
+-the temporary public key is a public key temporarily generated that is discarded right after the session is.
+-4 byte nonce must be increased by 1 on every request (it must not be generated randomly because birthday problem) -every 2^32 requests (if that ever happens) the temporary client public key must be changed (two requests with the same nonce must never ever happen.)

+response:
+DNS TXT record:
+[encrypted with crypto_box(temporary client public key, server long term public key, 4 byte nonce(sent in request) + 1 byte equal to 1 and 19 bytes of zeros (this is the same 4 byte nonce that was sent in the request))[Tox id (binary format)]]

+-> base32 (same as above)

+Possible issues with this:
+-no PFS (find some way of making the server change its key every couple of days maybe?)
+-clients need a local list of tox dns server long term public keys.

 ####Domain signing
 Domain signing is an extension of DNS Discovery designed to further ensure DNS Discovery records have not been modified in transit or via existing DNS attacks.
 This becomes important with tox1 records where things like poisoning have not been mitigated.
 Domain signing works by appending an optional sign= to existing tox1 and tox2 records with a signature of the data of the record where this is compared to the known signing key for a domain.
 Domain signing uses crypto_sign_ed25519 from NaCL to sign and verify records.